Housing | Location

 Where do Maui fire-impacted people live now?

-A slim majority (53%) of respondents who lived in West Maui before the fires still live in West Maui today, and over 90% remain on island, but this is likely to undercount the number who left Maui.
-Of the relatively small group of respondents (7%) that relocated off-island, roughly 2 in 5 remain in Hawaii, with the rest on the mainland or overseas.
-However, since the survey was distributed via aid providers, we were likely less successful in reaching people who have already relocated elsewhere.
-In addition, half of fire-affected households are in temporary housing (see Housing Conditions section for details).
+More than half of respondents who lived in West Maui before the fires have returned or still live in West Maui today, and over 90% remain on island.
+Of the small group of respondents that relocated off-island, the majority moved to the mainland or overseas.
+Given the nature of the data collection, this is likely an undercount of the number of people who left Maui.
+Since the survey was distributed via aid providers, we were likely less successful in reaching people who have already relocated elsewhere.
+In addition, nearly half of fire-affected households are still in temporary housing (see Housing Conditions section for details).
 Those that are in less stable situations such as living with friends/family or temporary housing without assistance may have to relocate again within 1-2 years.
-Overall, spiking rents coupled with a slow labor market recovery will continue to place pressure on all Maui households, but particularly fire-affected ones.
+Overall, much higher rents coupled with a slow labor market recovery will continue to place pressure on all Maui households, but particularly fire-affected ones.

 UHERO